-Asset (Sub)Category

-Useful life
+Asset (Sub)Category Useful life

-Pipes
+Pipes 100 years

-Box Culverts
+Box Culverts 70 years

-Concrete Channels
+Concrete Channels 70 years

-Pits & Water Quality Improvement Devices

-70 & 50 years
+Pits & Water Quality Improvement Devices 70 & 50 years

-Detention/Retention Basins
+Detention/Retention Basins 150 years

 Table 5.3: Useful Lives of Assets

 The estimates for renewals in this AM Plan were based on the asset register and investigations undertaken on localised issues on stormwater drainage network.
 Mainly the localised issues are due to functional and under capacity issues of the existing network.